err53/err53/README.md

 ![Header Image](https://github.com/jhthenerd/jhthenerd/raw/master/header.png)
-- 🔭 I’m currently working at TakingItGlobal
+- 🔭 I’m interning part-time at TakingItGlobal until the end of this year
 - 🌱 I’m currently learning containerization and Kubernetes
 - 💬 Ask me about React, Linux, or Open Source
 - ⚡ Fun fact: I do photography as a hobby!